-If you miss a dose take it as soon as you remember.
-However if it is almost time for the next dose, skip the Missed Dose and continue your regular dosing schedule.
-Do not take a double dose to make up for a missed one.
+If you miss a dose of Cefixime, take it as soon as possible.
+If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
+Do not take 2 doses at once.

 you are allergic to any ingredient in Cefixime or to other cephalosporins (e.g., cephalexin);

 Contact your doctor or health care provider right away if any of these apply to you.